 The District has an agreement with Water Works West, LLC to provide general operation and maintenance of the water plant for the District.
-The District paid \$169,909 to Water Works West, LLC. for these services during 2018.
+The District paid \$180,953 to Water Works West, LLC for these services during 2020.

-The District has an additional agreement with Water Works West, LLC to provide administrative and financial management of all aspects of the District.
-In 2018, the District incurred expenses of \$92,790 for these services.
+The District has an agreement with T Services, LLC to provide administrative and financial management of all aspects of the District.
+The term of the agreement is from January 1, 2020 to December 31, 2020 and will be automatically renewed for successive one year periods.
+In 2020, the District incurred expenses of \$98,820 for these services.